Piring dance

-Piring dance (Minangkabau: Piriang; Jawi: تاري ڤيريڠ) is a traditional Minangkabau plate dance originated from West Sumatra, Indonesia and performed both here and Negeri Sembilan, Malaysia.
-The dance might be performed by a group of women, men or couples, each of them holds plates in each hands, and vigorously rotate or half rotate them in various formations and fast movements.
+Piring dance (Minangkabau: Piriang; Jawi: تاري ڤيريڠ) is a traditional Minangkabau plate dance originated and performed in West Sumatra, Indonesia.
+The dance might be performed by a group of women, men, or couples; each of whom holds a plate in each hand, and vigorously rotates or half rotates them in various formations and fast movements.

-The dance demonstrates the skill of the dancers that manage balance and to move the ceramics plate swiftly without dropping or breaking the plates.
-Sometimes candles are lit on the plate, and this variant is called tari lilin (candle dance).
-Dancers hold the bottom of plates in the palm of their hands and swing them wildly using the inertia to keep the plate from falling.
+The dance demonstrates the skill of the dancers that manage balance and move the ceramics plate swiftly without dropping or breaking them.
+Another variation, called tari lilin (candle dance), sometimes involves candles that are lit on the plate.
+Dancers hold the bottom of plates in the palm of their hands and swing them wildly using the inertia to prevent the plate from falling.
 Dancers tap their plates with a ring on one of their fingers to animate their movement with sonic accompaniment.

 This dance is usually performed as a ceremonial welcoming dance to honor the guests and elders to a traditional ceremony.
 Next to randai, saman, pendet and jaipongan, the dance is also one of popular Indonesian traditional dances performed in festivals abroad to promote Indonesian culture and tourism.